Richland County Court Records

 Phone: (419) 774-5535

-The division’s case search tool allows online searches by party name or case number.
+The division's case search tool lets you search online by party name or case number.
 Docket information, hearing schedules, and filing histories are available for public cases.
-However, financial affidavits, child-related psychological evaluations, and guardian ad litem reports are typically restricted and not available to the general public.
+That said, financial affidavits, child-related psychological evaluations, and guardian ad litem reports are typically restricted and not available to the general public.

 Juvenile Division